openmc-dev/openmc/docs/source/pythonapi/deplete.rst

    Boolean switch to enable or disable the use of :mod:`multiprocessing` when solving the Bateman equations.
-The default is to use :mod:`multiprocessing`, but can cause the simulation for hang in some computing environments, namely due to MPI and networking restrictions.
-Disabling this option will not utilize all processing units and take a little more time.
+The default is to use :mod:`multiprocessing`, but can cause the simulation to hang in some computing environments, namely due to MPI and networking restrictions.
+Disabling this option will result in only a single CPU core being used for depletion.

    :type: bool